Statistical Data and Metadata eXchange (SDMX) for the Python data ecosystem¶

 pandaSDMX can be used to:

-explore the data available from about 20 data providers such as the World Bank, BIS, ILO, ECB, Eurostat, OECD, UNICEF and United Nations;
+explore the data available from over 20 data providers such as the World Bank, BIS, ILO, ECB, Eurostat, OECD, UNICEF and United Nations;

 parse data and metadata in SDMX-ML (XML) or SDMX-JSON formats—either:

 retrieved from pandasdmx web services, with query validation and caching;

 convert data and metadata into pandas objects, for use with the analysis, plotting, and other tools in the Python data science ecosystem; See also the companion project `intake_sdmx <https://intake_sdmx.readthedocs.io>`__, a plugin for the intake data acquisition and distribution framework;

 apply the SDMX Information Model to your own data;

 validate SDMX files against the official XML schemas;